jensmarquardt/threeme/README.rst

 The distribution works with SASS instead of pure CSS, so the SCSS can be compiled directly on the server using the extension WS_SCSS.
 If you prefer to keep the full control, a config.rb can be used for compiling via SASS or Compass.

+**Read about preparation first, then simply install Threeme by the Extension Manager**

 Preparation
 ------------------------------